chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ### Natural Mortality

 Hamel [-@hamel_method_2015] developed a method for combining meta-analytic approaches relating the $M$ rate to other life-history parameters such as longevity, size, growth rate, and reproductive effort to provide a prior on $M$.
-In that same issue of *ICES Journal of Marine Science*, Then et al. (XXX) provided an updated data set of estimates of $M$ and related life history parameters across a large number of fish species from which to develop an $M$ estimator for fish species in general.
+In that same issue of *ICES Journal of Marine Science*, Then et al. [-@then_evaluating_2015-1] provided an updated data set of estimates of $M$ and related life history parameters across a large number of fish species from which to develop an $M$ estimator for fish species in general.
 They concluded by recommending $M$ estimates be based on maximum age alone, based on an updated Hoenig non-linear least squares estimator $M=4.899A^{-0.916}_{max}$.
 The approach of basing $M$ priors on maximum age alone was one that was already being used for West Coast rockfish assessments.
-However, in fitting the alternative model forms relating $M$ to $A_{\text{max}}$, Then et al. (XXX) did not consistently apply their transformation.
+However, in fitting the alternative model forms relating $M$ to $A_{\text{max}}$, Then et al. [-@then_evaluating_2015-1] did not consistently apply their transformation.
 In particular, in real space, one would expect substantial heteroscedasticity in both the observation and process error associated with the observed relationship of $M$ to $A_{\text{max}}$.
 Therefore, it would be reasonable to fit all models under a log transformation.
 This was not done.
-Re-evaluating the data used in Then et al. (XXX) by fitting the one-parameter $A_{\text{max}}$ model under a log-log transformation (such that the slope is forced to be -1 in the transformed space Hamel XXX), the point estimate for $M$ is:
+Re-evaluating the data used in Then et al. [-@then_evaluating_2015-1] by fitting the one-parameter $A_{\text{max}}$ model under a log-log transformation (such that the slope is forced to be -1 in the transformed space Hamel [-@hamel_method_2015]), the point estimate for $M$ is:

 \begin{centering}